Pathways to the Profession Fellowship

 Description of Role

-The Fellow will have the opportunity to work on a range of projects of their choice.
+The Fellow will work on a project designed collaboratively with their mentor and MASOC.
 Topics can include, but are not limited to:

 In the application, the Fellow will provide a statement about their interest in this fellowship, the potential topic area(s) they want to explore and a description of how the fellowship relates to their career goals.